kiba/Writings/for_science/chp25_political_uncertainity.md

 No, that would be unwise.
 Any attempt to censor or ban on this group would make the government looks very bad.

 The impeachment trial was a forgone conclusion, but that wasn't the issue.
 There was that growing public sentient to deal with.
 The longer the trial dragged out, the bigger the immortals' support.

-None of their arguments would hold water, but that didn't matter.